-Yes, Due to North Carolina state-mandated capacity limitations, all visitors (including Season Pass holders) are required to obtain advance tickets for a specific day and train ride time.
+Yes, all visitors (including Season Pass holders) are required to obtain advance tickets for a specific day and train ride time through May 31, 2021.
 Tickets can be purchased online or by phone at 877-TWEETSIE (893-3874).
 Golden Rail Season Pass holders can call this number to reserve a date and train ride time.

 Would you like to visit Tweetsie Railroad again this season?
 The Ticket Office will gladly take your ticket stub on the day you visit the park and credit the purchase price toward a Tweetsie Railroad Golden Rail Season Pass.